Sharp ellipticity conditions for ballistic behavior of random walks in random environment: First tools for the proofs

 \subsection{Regeneration times}

 The proofs in \cite{CR} are based on finding bounds on the regeneration times.
-We thus begin by giving the definition and some results about the regeneration times with respect to a direction $l$.
+We thus begin by giving the definition and some results about the regeneration times with respect to a fixed direction $l$.
+In the following, we suppose that the walk is transient in direction $l$.